 - Location – Great for attracting attention within your service area by tagging your location in familiar places.
 (Locations don’t necessarily tie back to a certain company or shop, so be sure to @Mention the shop to share the love.)

 - Poll – Poses a binary choice to followers, against which they can gauge other responses by percent answered.
-Fun opportunity for engagement and easy for folks to participate.
+A fun opportunity for engagement and easy for folks to participate.

 - Questions – Allows you to pose a question and collect responses from viewers.
 This is an awesome way to start a conversation with users, and you can even share responses to keep the topic going and create a sense of community.